dimajix/flowman/docs/spec/mapping/iterative-sql.md

 ## Description
-The `iterativeSql` mapping allows to execute recursive SQL statements, which refer to themselves.
+The `iterativeSql` mapping allows executing recursive SQL statements, which refer to themselves.

 Flowman also supports [`recursiveSql` mappings](recursive-sql.md), which provide similar functionality more along the lines of classical recursive SQL statements.